SHOFCO/survey/README.md

 * Local storage: survey in progress (1 hour)
 * Class hierarchy for input controls
 * Unit tests for input controls
+* Connect household chart count with "How many people live in your house?" question

 # Notes